tisland1031/Kickstarter/README.md

 ## Overview of Project

  The project involves comparing theater campaigns with their launch dates and fundraising goal.
-It entails creating two outcomes based on months for theater launch dates and dollar amount ranges for meeting goals for plays.
+It entails creating two outcomes based on months for theater launch dates and dollar amount ranges for goals connected to plays.
 The launch dates were based on theater outcomes while the fundraising goals chart focused on plays.

 ### Purpose